MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security-for-search.md

 - If a set of restrictions or frequency thresholds are met which give us confidence that the query is not specific to a particular organization, the query will be treated as described in the Search and artificial intelligence section of the [Privacy Statement](https://privacy.microsoft.com/privacystatement).
 For example, such queries will be used to model and train public features, such as autosuggest or related searches.
 - Queries that do not meet the set of restrictions or frequency thresholds will be stored separately from public, non-Microsoft Search traffic.

+### Bing Consumer Chat with AAD

+When using Bing Chat while signed in with an AAD account, prompts and chat responses are not logged.
+Some data is retained for a short period of time to enable Microsoft to secure and maintain service quality.
+This data is not used to update or train the model and will not be used in response generation.
+For users who have linked their AAD and MSA accounts, their AAD account must be the currently active account for these principles to apply.

+In cases where Bing Chat is accessed while signed in with an MSA account or anonymously, Microsoft’s consumer privacy and data handling practices apply.

 ### Advertising

 Advertising shown on Bing.com in connection with workplace searches is solely related to the content of the search queries.
 Ads are never targeted to users based on their workplace identity.